hartwigmedical/hmftools/sage/README.md

   - 4 tiered (`HOTSPOT`,`PANEL`, `HIGH_CONFIDENCE`, `LOW_CONFIDENCE`) calling allows high sensitivity calling in regions of high prior likelihood including hotspots in low mappability regions such as HIST2H3C K28M
   - kmer based model which determines a unique [read context](#read-context) for the variant + 25 bases of anchoring flanks and rigorously checks for partial or full evidence in tumor and normal regardless of local mapping alignment
   - Modified [quality score](#modified-tumor-quality-score) incorporates different sources of error (MAPQ, BASEQ, edge distance, improper pair, distance from ref genome, repeat sequencing errors) without hard cutoffs
-  - Explicit modelling of ‘jitter’ sequencing errors in microsatellite allows improved sensitivity in microsatelites while ignoring common sequencing errors
+  - Explicit modelling of ‘jitter’ sequencing errors in microsatellite allows improved sensitivity in microsatellites while ignoring common sequencing errors
   - No cutoff for homopolymer repeat length for improved INDEL handling
-  - [Phasing](#5-phasing) of somatic + somatic and somatic + germline up to 25 bases
+  - [Phasing](#6-phasing) of somatic + somatic and somatic + germline up to 25 bases
   - Native MNV handling
   - Tumor sample only support
   - Multiple tumor sample support - a 'tumor' in SAGE is any sample in which we search for candidate variants and determine variant support.